MatthewsO3/AI_Research_Assistant/README.md

 # 🧠 AI Research Assistant

-> **Your personal research sidekick that actually reads papers so you don't have to** *(well, not ALL of them)*
+> **Your personal research assistant**

-Ever wished you had a tireless research assistant who could scour the web, summarize academic papers, and organize everything while you grab coffee?
-Well, now you do!
-This AI-powered beast searches, summarizes, and stores research findings faster than you can say "peer-reviewed publication."
+This AI-powered assitant searches, summarizes, and stores research findings.

 ## 🎯 What Does This Thing Do?